 10. When the radish gets completely cooked and all the liquids have been evaporated and the whole mooli sabji looks dry, switch off the heat.

 11. Serve mooli ki sabji hot or warm with soft phulka or chapati.
 You can also pair with a side of dal rice or with any vegetarian North Indian main course.
 Generally we serve this radish recipe with some roti and a side of curd or pickle.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more veetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

 Mooli ki Sabji | Mooli Bhurji | Easy Radish Recipe

 - 1.5 tablespoons mustard oil

 - 1 to 2 green chilies – chopped

 - 1 generous pinch asafoetida powder (hing)

-- 2 cups finely chopped radish or grated radish (mooli) with or without leaves
+- 2 cups finely chopped radish or grated or chopped white radish with or without leaves (mooli or daikon)

 - salt as required